Onehunga Branch: Electrification

 The Onehunga Line was the first to be upgraded as part of the Auckland railway electrification programme.
-Installation of overhead wires was completed during the summer shut down from 2011—2012, stopping just short of Penrose.
+Installation of overhead wires was completed during the summer shutdown of 20112012, stopping just short of Penrose.
 Electric services began running between Britomart and Onehunga on 28 April 2014.

 Potential future extension

 Extension of the line to Auckland Airport has been proposed.
 The main barrier has been crossing Manukau Harbour between Onehunga and the suburb of Māngere Bridge.
 In early 2007, NZTA's predecessor Transit New Zealand announced that a project to double the width of the Māngere Bridge across the harbour would accommodate a rail link.
 The duplicate bridge was built to accommodate the link, and NZTA has provided for a rail corridor near the motorway as far as Walmsley Road.

 The current end point of the Onehunga Line.

 However, in late 2016 soon after the election of Mayor Goff, the favoured Onehunga to airport rail corridor was blocked by AT when it demolished the Neilson Street overbridge immediately to the south of the Onehunga train station, putting the road straight across the rail corridor.
 This has effectively stymied any plan to extend the Onehunga Branch to the airport.

 There is a proposal to build an Avondale–Southdown line, connecting the portion of the North Auckland Line on which Western Line services run, from near Avondale to Auckland Freight Centre at Southdown.
 KiwiRail owns most of the corridor, which leaves the North Auckland Line east of Avondale and follows Oakley Creek and the SH20 Waterview Connection motorway corridor (construction of which has made provision for the rail line's construction).

 Another proposal is to connect the Onehunga Branch at Galway Street to the Avondale—Southdown line by building a tunnel under Onehunga Mall to meet Hugh Watt Drive (SH 20), connecting to the proposed route at Hillsborough.